 Three more distilleries are all within 1/2 hour of Lexington.

 Woodford Reserve is in Versailles and boasts two restaurants, right next to each other, that carries over 50 bourbons.
 Woodford Reserve is owned by Brown-Forman (Jack Daniels, Early Times, Old Forester) and receives over 80,000 visitors annually.
 It is the oldest and smallest distillery in America, and started using copper pot stills in 1812.
 It's a National Historic Landmark and uses the only surviving stone aging warehouse in the US.
 Their blend is 72% corn, 18% rye and 10% malted barley.
 If you want to learn more about bourbon, why not sign up for the Woodford Reserve Bourbon Academy?
 The cost is $150 and it includes a bourbon inspired lunch.
 Spend a day (10AM-3PM) with Chris Morris their Master Distiller learning the art of production.
 There is an interactive behind-the-scenes production tour and a series of tastings.
+Old Forester will be opening its new distillery and visitor center in 2016.
 For more info call- (859) 879-1934.

 Entrance to Wild Turkey distillery

 Wild Turkey and Four Roses are both in Lawrenceburg, and each is unique.
 The legendary Master Distiller Jimmy Russell has worked at Wild Turkey for 57 years.
 He took us on a tour of this distillery overlooking the Kentucky River.
 Jimmy told me his formula for Wild Turkey is less corn and more rye and barley malt.
 Wild Turkey is distilled and bottled by the Austin, Nichols division of Campari Group (SKYY Spirits).
 Austin, Nichols also produces Russell's Reserve, named after Jimmy Russell.